min2ha/ukwa-site/content/target/68725/index.en.md

   "subject": "Brexit"
 }

-# BBC News: More Brexiteer resignations to come?

 Speculates that Boris Johnson's resignation as Foreign Secretary could be part of a plot to force Theresa May to abandom her compromise Brexit strategy